notqmail/notqmail.org/Home.md

 The current release is [[notqmail 1.08]], issued 20 May 2020.

+# Why not Postfix?

+_We know you're wondering._

+[Postfix](http://www.postfix.org) is very good.
+We also really like qmail.

+For now, we're targeting sysadmins who already run a qmail-based mail system.
+If it's not clear to you why you'd run notqmail instead of Postfix, you're probably right.
+Someday, when notqmail is more featureful, we'll want to compare and contrast with other MTAs.
+In the meantime, many of [qmail 1.03's advantages](https://cr.yp.to/qmail.html) are still relevant.

 # Why should I trust notqmail?

 _Watch what we do and how we do it; then decide._